 Fender Acoustasonic 90 Guitar Amp Review

-The Fender Acoustasonic 90 is a solid state amplifier that is easy to use made specifically for acoustic guitars.
-The amplifier is a closed back combo amplifier with an 8 inch speaker and horn.
+The Fender Acoustasonic 90 is a solid state amplifier that is simple to use, made specifically for acoustic guitars.
+This amplifier is a closed back combo amplifier with an 8-inch speaker and horn.

 Fender Acoustasonic 90 External Hardware

-Firstly, the acoustasonic 90 is a 18 pound closed back combo amplifier measuring in at 19.5" wide, 15" high and 10" deep.
-It is equipped with 1 - 8" speaker and 1 - Piezo horn in a sturdy wooden enclosure finished with brown tolex and silver corners.
+Firstly, the acoustasonic 90 is an 18 pound closed back combo amplifier, measuring in at 19.5″ wide, 15″ high and 10″ deep.
+It has on board a 1 – 8″ speaker and 1 – Piezo horn in a wood enclosure with a clean brown tolex and sharp silver corners.

-All controls are front facing with an included microphone input to act as a PA which is a nice feature.
-All controls feel quite rugged and is built to be pretty tough.
+All controls are on the front of the amp with an included microphone input to act as a PA which is a nice feature.
+All controls feel quite rugged and are built to be pretty tough.

-The rear of the amplifier is a closed back design which is what you would expect from an elect-acoustic amplifier.
+The amplifier is a closed back design, which is what you would expect from an elect-acoustic amplifier.

 There is a foot switch jack on the rear of the amplifier, but the foot switch is sold separately.
-The balanced XLR out on the rear is also a nice feature which will allow for direct out when its required.
+The balanced XLR out on the rear is also a nice feature which will allow for direct out when it is required.